As always, thank you for supporting The Cutting Room Floor on Patreon!

 Heavy Mole

-In the Japanese version, vitality is restored when the scene transitions to the Star Rod area after defeating Heavy Mole, the boss of Yogurt Yard.
-In the international versions, this is changed so that vitality is restored after the next level, Orange Ocean, is accessed.
-This is to circumvent an oversight in V.S.
-Boss! mode where vitality would be restored between bosses.
-This fix is in Nightmare in Dream Land but strangely not in 3D Classics: Kirby's Adventure.
+In the Japanese version, Kirby's vitality is restored when the scene transitions to the Star Rod area after defeating Heavy Mole, the boss of Yogurt Yard.
+This causes it to also be restored in V.S.
+Boss! mode after beating Heavy Mole.
+In the international versions, this is changed so that Kirby's vitality is restored after he exits the stage and moves on to Orange Ocean so that it is not restored in V.S.
+Boss! mode.
+This fix is not present in 3D Classics: Kirby's Adventure, while Kirby: Nightmare in Dream Land 's Boss Endurance fixes the issue in every region.

 Music